 Saara Karhunen, photo credit anonymous

-Saara Karhunen is an art historian working versatilely in the contemporary art field as a curator, producer, and writer.
+Saara Karhunen (she/her) is an art historian working versatilely in the contemporary art field as a curator, producer, and writer.
 Currently she is based in Pori, Finland, and works as a chief curator of exhibitions at the Pori Art Museum.
 From 2013 to 2017, Saara worked as a coordinator at Checkpoint Helsinki—now PUBLICS—developing the organisation and delivering a wide range of commissioned projects and events.
 She has also worked at the Finnish Academy of Fine Arts, Galerie Anhava, HIAP—Helsinki International Artist Programme, Museum of Contemporary Art Kiasma, and as a freelancer.
 She is a contributor to Mustekala, an online magazine publishing art criticism and essays on contemporary culture, and is currently the chair of Mustekala’s board.
 Saara holds a MA from the University of Helsinki.

 Elham Rahmati, photo credit Baran Caginli